 The University of Adelaide, Government of South Australia, Drug & Alcohol Services Council

 Alcohol, tobacco and other drugs.
 Clinical guidelines for nurses and midwives

 Evidence Evaluation Report: Evaluating the evidence on the health effects of alcohol consumption

 Alcohol Consumption, Obesity, and Psychological Distress in Farming Communities—An Australian Study

 Australian and New Zealand Journal of Public Health

 Identifying individual- and population-level characteristics that influence rates of risky alcohol consumption in regional communities

 Chronic disease and health risk behaviours among rural agricultural workforce in Queensland

-- Alcohol, when not used responsibly, can damage your health and contribute to violence and accidents on the road and on the farm.
+- Alcohol, when not used responsibly, can damage your health and contribute to violence and risk of injury or death

 - Food may slow down absorption of alcohol, but it will still hit your bloodstream and affect your judgement.